 Do I have to wear metal braces?

 No, advancements in technology allow an orthodontist to offer several ways for straightening teeth.
-During your consultation Dr. Laura will let you know which treatment will be best for accomplishing your smile goals.
+During your consultation Dr. Bowden will let you know which treatment will be best for accomplishing your smile goals.
 Teeth can be straightened by wearing traditional metal braces or clear aligners.
 You may also qualify for clear ceramic braces or wearing braces behind your teeth as a way to straighten them discretely.